Image: Midsumma Extravaganza 2019 by Suzanne Balding

 - Increased Engagement with Disability Cultures

 Midsumma is proud to be a national leader in disability access and engagement initiatives.
 Our Midsumma Festival program guide is made accessible through multiple formats with plain text, audio described and screen readable versions and Auslan video.
 In the last four years Midsumma has achieved a 112% increase in Auslan interpreted and audio described events within the festival program; this has been attained alongside an overall increase in deepening the engagement of key strategies across all areas of disability culture initiatives, maximising real outcomes.
-This year Midsumma initiated for the first- time dedicated audio described live streamed performances across two of our major events.
+In 2022 Midsumma initiated for the first time dedicated audio described live streamed performances across two of our major events.
 Midsumma partners with Description Victoria and Auslan Stage Left to deliver multiple multi layered access and engagement initiatives.

 For a fourth year, Relaxed Performances were included, shows intended specifically to be sensitive to and accepting of audience members who may benefit from a more relaxed environment, including (but not limited to) those with autistic spectrum conditions, anyone with sensory and communication disorders or learning-disabled people.